dogweather/forkful/content/en/google-apps-script/files-and-io/reading-command-line-arguments.md

   \ because, unlike traditional command-line interfaces in programming languages\u2026"
 lastmod: '2024-03-13T22:44:59.683817-06:00'
 model: gpt-4-0125-preview
-summary: "Reading command line arguments in Google Apps Script is a bit of a misnomer\
-  \ because, unlike traditional command-line interfaces in programming languages\u2026"
+summary: Reading command line arguments in Google Apps Script is a bit of a misnomer because, unlike traditional command-line interfaces in programming languages such as Python or Node.
 title: Reading command line arguments
 weight: 23
 ---